mendesfsweden/MilestoneProject4/README.md

 - be able to login and logout.
 - be able to search for products by name or keyword.
 - be able to see the top rated products.
-- be able to see other users comments about their experience with the website.
+- be able to see other users comments about their experience with the website on the home page.
-- have a way to contact the website for support.
+- be able to leave a comment once a purchase has been completed.
 - be able to add and remove products to and from the cart, as well as update the quantity of each item.
 - be able to make a purchase of the items in the cart with a credit card.
 - have access to detailed information about my purchase once it is completed, as well as get that same information on my email through a confirmation email.